connor-c19/PY4E/Chapter_4/notes.md

   - `myFunc()`
   - Hi there

-- We can invoke this function anytime we'd like, as many times as we want
+- We can invoke this function anytime we'd like, as many times as we want:

   - `myFunc()`
   - Hi there